This is the first in a 4 part review of the divorce process entitled Petitioning for a Divorce.

 Therefore the majority of British nationals will be considered to be domiciled in this jurisdiction.

-If a divorce gets complicated it will then be transferred to your local county court.
+If a divorce gets complicated it will then be transferred to your local county court and if this happens you should contact us or email us before proceeding any further.

 2) What grounds to include in the divorce petition